Latin America

 Without official data

-“Many people distanced themselves from me when they arrested my husband”, says Eglis, who has seen how family and friends turned their backs on her as if she had the plague.
-And this, despite the fact that her husband has been in provisional prison all these years, without a final sentence.
+“Many people distanced themselves from me when they arrested my husband”, says Eglis, who has seen family and friends turn their backs on her as if she had the plague.
+And this, despite the fact that her husband has been in provisional detention all these years, without a final sentence.
 He is accused of being involved in a plot to kidnap the Minister of the Interior, Diosdado Cabello.
 The United Nations Human Rights Council has extensively documented the widespread and systematic use of arbitrary detention in Venezuela as a tool of repression.

 Blows and rats